 - Tofu

-Flank Steak FAQ
+Tips for Marinating Flank Steak

-Is flank steak good well done?
+What is flank steak good for?

 Due to the tough nature of flank steaks, they don’t really make an appealing, well-done steak.
 They tend to get dry and tough when cooked this way.